Private Interest and Public Good (MA)

 The PIPG program is not just interdisciplinary but interconnected.
 Engaging courses, field experiences and thesis research encourage students to connect their studies and their passions to real-world challenges and problem-solving.

-PIPG students engage their world through hands-on, in-depth field experiences, utilizing the analytical skills and theoretical foundations needed to address and resolve social challenges.
+PIPG students engage their world through hands-on, in-depth field experiences, utilizing the analytical skills and theoretical foundations needed to address and resolve social-impact-impact challenges.
 The program is experiential, immersive and flexible.

 Drawing from a diverse array of departments and specialties, the PIPG program consists of faculty who are actively engaged scholars and teachers dedicated to the study of public life.